CubeVic/My_notes/docs/Arduino/Projects/Morse_code_Translator.md

 ## Description

-In this project, we will take a sentence and output the same sentence but in Morse code.
-The input will be done by the Serial com input and the output will be by the LED onboard Arduino.
+I will take a sentence from the serial com and later use the LEDs to output the same sentence using Morse code.

 ## The Structure